Technoholics/LearnPy/README.md

 # LearnPy
-This repository is created to teach python to individual.
+Ths repository is created to teach python to individual.
 If you'd like to share a project that would help others learn python please leave a comment or a pull request.
 Thank you! :)
 ________________________________________________________________________________________________________________________________
 Python an scripting language used for deployment over Client- Server Side.
 But the funny thing is most of its code its not use on to Server.
 Python is very famous programming language.
 Currently there are two version of python 2.x and 3.x.
 Python 3.x its not backward compatible with python 2.x.